ethanh6/ethanh6.github.io/README.md

 - Components made with styled-components
 - GitHub CI to build and lint project

-## 📦 Made with
+### 📦 Made with

-- next.js
+- Next.js 13
-- typescript
+- Typescript
-- styled-components
+- Styled-components
-- styled-system
+- Styled-system